Approved by Graduate Council: February 22, 2024

 Graduate Council Mission Statement

 The mission of the Graduate Council is to promote excellence in graduate education at the University of Tennessee, Knoxville.
-The Graduate Council establishes standards for admission, retention, and graduation; assesses curricular revisions and new proposals for graduate programs; evaluates interdisciplinary, intercollegiate and international programs; approves individuals to direct doctoral dissertations; and considers new initiatives and other matters of policy pertaining to graduate programs.
+The Graduate Council establishes standards for admission, retention, and graduation; assesses curricular revisions and new proposals for graduate programs; evaluates interdisciplinary, intercollegiate and international programs; sets qualification standards for those who direct doctoral dissertations; and considers new initiatives and other matters of policy pertaining to graduate programs.
 Graduate Council is a special committee of the Faculty Senate that works closely with the Graduate School and a variety of other campus bodies to fulfill its mission.

 Organizational Structure